SamsonYuBaiJian/SamsonYuBaiJian.github.io/main.md

 # About Me
 Hi!
 I am a PhD student with [Prof. Dianbo Liu](https://www.cogai4sci.com/) at [NUS Medicine](https://medicine.nus.edu.sg/).

-My primary research focus is scientific AI agents from single-agent and multi-agent perspectives.
-I am interested in applying this capability for scientific discoveries in ageing research.
+My primary research focus is scientific AI agents and neuroscience-inspired AI.
+I am interested in applying these capabilities for scientific discoveries in ageing research.

 Before this, I earned a [Master of Computing (AI Specialisation)](https://www.comp.nus.edu.sg/programmes/pg/mai/) from NUS.